COVID-19 Information and Safety Guidance

 Note: To obtain a CUNY Access pass, CUNY students and employees must submit proof of vaccination through CUNYfirst.
 CUNY Research Foundation employees can access the RF Vaccination Verification system here.

 Please note that while Cleared4 is the platform required to enter any CUNY Campus or facility, this tool is implemented according to each campus’ entry protocols.
-At the Graduate Center, students, faculty, staff, and reoccurring visitors are able to enter the building by scanning their QR codes on the kiosks located at the lobby’s front desk.
-For access requirements to other CUNY schools, please contact the respective Coronavirus Campus Coordinator.
+At the Graduate Center, students, faculty, and staff are able to enter the building by scanning their QR codes on the kiosks located at the lobby’s front desk.
+For access requirements at other CUNY schools, please contact the respective Coronavirus Campus Coordinator.

 Reporting of all positive cases impacting the Graduate Center community is managed by our LVA and HR liaisons.
 If a positive case is reported through Cleared4, an LVA member will reach out to students.
 In the case of employees, an HR liaison will follow up with staff and faculty.

 CUNY students, faculty and staff who test for COVID-19 through a CUNY testing site will receive their test results through their Cleared4 account.
-Those who test positive will have their Cleard4 CUNY Access Pass revoked until they provide proof of a negative COVID-19 test or medical clearance by their doctor.
+Those who test positive will have their Cleard4 Access Pass revoked until they provide proof of a negative COVID-19 test performed by a licensed lab facility.
 Students who test positive through CUNY’s testing program will be contacted by one of the Location Vaccine Authority (LVA) liaisons.
 Faculty and staff who test positive through CUNY’s testing program will be contacted by one of the HR liaisons.

 Members of the Graduate Center community who test positive for COVID-19 through an external, non-CUNY site or facility (i.e. home-test kit, urgent care room, ambulatory testing sites) should contact the appropriate liaison via email, and forward a copy of the positive test result.
 One of the Location Vaccine Authority (LVA) team members will follow up with students reporting either symptoms or a positive COVID test result.
 One of the Graduate Center HR liaisons will follow up with employees reporting either symptoms or a positive COVID-19 test result.
 The LVA team or HR liaisons will aid in identifying exposures and notify close contacts of the exposure as soon as possible after being notified that someone on campus has tested positive for or has been diagnosed with COVID-19.